Blurry CJK Fonts in Chromium Browsers on Windows

 Likely Causes: Font Rendering + DPI + Yu Gothic

-This blurry font phenomenon seems to result from a combination of factors:
+This blurry-font phenomenon seems to result from a combination of factors:

-• Chromium’s font rendering engine (DirectWrite-based rendering)
+• Chromium’s font-rendering engine (DirectWrite-based rendering)

 • Windows ClearType settings and GDI vs. DirectWrite rendering differences